 Follow these safety tips for outdoor activities under the sun:

 - Children need constant fluids to avoid heat stress.
-Water is ideal, but lemonade, fruit juices, snow cones and Popsicles also are good choices.
+Water is ideal, but lemonade, sports drinks, fruit juices, snow cones and Popsicles also are good choices.

 - Avoid caffeinated drinks.
 Caffeine is a diuretic, which causes a person to urinate the water he or she should be retaining.

-- Protect babies’ and children’s skin from sunburns.
+- Protect skin from sunburns.
 Most of our sun exposure happens before we turn 18 years old and may contribute to the risk of developing cancer later in life.

 - Sunscreen of SPF 15 or greater, made for children, can be applied if you cannot keep your child covered or in the shade.